AnimaApp/storybook-anima/README.md

 # Design system tokens support

 In order for Anima to export your stories to Figma using your design system tokens by turning them into Figma styles please follow these simple steps

 Currently we support json files of this format

-By default Anima will try to look for a file called `design-system-tokens.json` in your Storybook static directory

 ```json
 // public/design-system-tokens.json